kibanez/analysing_STRs/README.md

 # analysing_STRs
-Scripts to digest analyses coming from STRs
+Scripts to digest analyses coming from STRs coming from 100K Genomes Project
-A line I wrote on my local NEW computer